RyanLJames1997/Credit-Risk-Classification/README.md

 ## Scope

-In this challenge, as a data analyst, a variety of techniques will be implemented to train and evaluate a model based on [loan risk] based on a historical lending dataset.
+In this challenge, as a data analyst, a variety of techniques will be implemented to train and evaluate a model based on `loan risk` based on a historical lending dataset.

 The historical data is sourced from a peer-to-peer lending services company.

 Historical data, and features include:
         - Loan size
         - Interest rates
         - Borrower income
         - Debt to income ratio
         - Number of accounts
         - Derogatory remarks
         - Total debt
         - Loan status

- - Furthermore, the ['loan_status'] column will be used as the ['target'].
-The target column has 77526 total rows with 75036 labelled as ['healthy loans'] (0) and 2500 labelled as ['high-risk loans'].
+ - Furthermore, the `loan_status` column will be used as the `target`.
+The target column has 77526 total rows with 75036 labelled as `healthy loans` (0) and 2500 labelled as `high-risk loans`.

- - The remaining columns will be identified as ['features'] in this supervised ['machine_learning'] prediction model.
+ - The remaining columns will be identified as `features` in this supervised `machine_learning` prediction model.

 ### Goal